SB 253: What You Need to Know About California’s Newest Climate Legislation

 2. Establish a data management framework for your data to prepare for verification.

-3. Monitor upcoming developments with CA SB 253 and the U.S. SEC proposed rulings.
+3. Monitor upcoming developments with CA SB 253.

-HOW DOES THIS STATE LAW ALIGN WITH FEDERAL LEGISLATION?
+HOW DOES THIS STATE LAW ALIGN WITH GLOBAL LEGISLATION?

 The Stok team is here to help you prepare for disclosures and understand the upcoming regulatory requirements of CA SB 253 wherever you are on your climate journey.
 Reach out to discuss with our carbon experts.